 Section 14.4.
 Specialist Pay.
 Specialist positions are not to be construed as a rank; rather, they are simply job assignments for which the employee receives compensation in addition to the salary attached to his rank.
-Specialist positions are assigned on a monthly basis by the Chief of Police, who may select bargaining unit personnel to fill such positions at his discretion.; provided, however, that with regard to the selection of the Senior Sergeant Supervisor, the parties acknowledge the right of the Chief to assign sergeants as he deems appropriate, but it is agreed that once those assignments have been made relative to sergeants on a given shift, the most senior of the two sergeants (measured by time in rank as Sergeant) will be designated the Senior Sergeant Supervisor Specialist Position.
-On a shift where there is a lieutenant and sergeant, the lieutenant will function as the senior supervisor and such lieutenant will not be entitled to the senior sergeant supervisor specialist position pay.
+Specialist positions are assigned on a monthly basis by the Chief of Police, who may select bargaining unit personnel to fill such positions at his discretion.; provided, however, that with regard to the selection of the Senior Sergeant Supervisor, the parties acknowledge the right of the Chief to assign sergeants as he deems appropriate, but it is agreed that once those assignments have been made relative to sergeants on a given shift, the most senior of the Senior Sergeant Supervisor Specialist Position.
+On a shift where there is a lieutenant and sergeant, the lieutenant will function as the senior supervisor specialist position pay.